-Visit the archipelago of Vesterålen, inhabited by whales, seals, and seabirds.
-Situated just north of the Lofoten Islands, this peaceful region has a strong fishing culture, lots of interesting art to explore, and a front row seat to the northern lights (aurora borealis).
+Visit the archipelago of Vesterålen in winter.
+Situated just north of the Lofoten Islands, this peaceful region has a strong fishing culture, lots of interesting art to explore, and a front-row seat to the northern lights.

 A visit to a native Sami family to hear their interpretation of their culture, the polar night, and the starry sky, is also a must when you are in the region.
 There are several options for getting to Vesterålen and around.

 The NorwayLights app provides the best prediction for when to see the northern lights in the area.

 The Norwegian Coastal Voyage Hurtigruten calls daily at Risøyhamn, Sortland, and Stokmarknes in Vesterålen.